If you purchase property in Portugal and you are not a resident in Portugal, you are liable to pay some taxes.

 - Property in rural areas are be taxed at 0.8%, whereas property in more urban areas will fall in the stated range.

 - Property that has been re-valued since 2004 will fall between 0.2 and 0.5%, and property valued before 2004 will be between 0.4 to 0.8%.

-- Property owned through a Corporation domiciled in “Black” listed jurisdictions (Tax havens – E.G British Virgin Island, Isle of Man, Gibraltar) will pay a straight 1% Tax of the rateable value.
+- Property owned through a corporation domiciled in "Black" listed jurisdictions (Tax havens - E.G British Virgin Islands, Isle of Man, Gibraltar) will pay a straight 7.5% Tax of the rateable value.

-- Some property cases will be exempt from the Property Tax (IMI) Property which is to be used as a permanent home or to be rented out will be exempt from Property Tax (IMI) for a period of between 3 and 6 years, and will depend upon the patrimonial value of the Property.
+- Some property cases will be exempt from the property tax (IMI).
+Property which is to be used as a permanent home or to be rented out will be exempt from property tax (IMI) for a period of 3 years and will depend upon the patrimonial value of the property.